-Fellows will assist with data collection, analysis, and research administration related to several sociological projects, including those exploring the intersections of work and faith, the implications of the twin pandemics of COVID-19 and systemic racism and what religious organizations are doing in response, religious discrimination in the workplace, and research on harassment and hate crimes that are religiously motivated.
-Fellows will contribute to and participate in weekly RPLP team meetings and RPLP events (all of which are planned to be conducted virtually during the spring term), where they will have an opportunity to engage with a wide variety of guests and scholars.
-Fellows will additionally transcribe and edit interview data, support article and book writing efforts, and engage in qualitative data analysis projects.
-Fellows will work for 10 hours each week.
-The starting pay rate for the position is $12 per hour.
+While working with the RPLP, fellows assist with data collection, analysis, and research administration related to sociological projects.
+Fellows contribute to and participate in weekly RPLP team meetings and RPLP events, where they have an opportunity to engage with a wide variety of guests and scholars.
+Fellows additionally transcribe and edit interview data, support article and book writing efforts, and engage in qualitative data analysis projects.

 For more information, contact email@example.com.